signalfx/splunk-otel-js/docs/advanced-config.md

 - `tracing.instrumentations`: Can be used to enable additional instrumentation packages.

 - `tracing.captureHttpRequestUriParams`: Either a list of keys (case-sensitive) of HTTP query parameters to capture or a function that gets invoked with the current span and query parameters to set a custom span attribute.
 When using the former, parameters are set as span attributes as `http.request.param.${key}`.
 Attribute keys are normalized at capture time, meaning `.` is replaced with `_` to avoid any attribute namespacing issues.

+- `tracing.tracerConfig`: An object that is merged into the default tracer config replacing any existing keys.
+It's passed to the tracer provider during initialization.
+This can be used to customize the tracer provider or tracer.
+Must satisfy [`TracerConfig` interface](https://open-telemetry.github.io/opentelemetry-js/interfaces/_opentelemetry_sdk_trace_base.TracerConfig.html)

 ### Metrics